DaftGeologist/Simple-Python-Projects/README.md

   Basically, if you run the programs, you will see the result.
 The file names and instructions in the code itself are the only explanation offered as to the purpose of the programs.
 I think of this of a repository of 'challanges'.
 Anyone can take a gander at these examples, and practice reading and following the path of the code to the end result.
-None of these examples are difficult to understand of course.
+None of these examples are difficult to understand, but offer a nice introduction into python's procerdural paradigm.

   This project is as much an indtroduction to github for me, as it is any kind of contribution to the effect of what I've described above.
 Any contributions or suggestions are absolutely welcome.
 Otherwise, this will simply live here